ksindi/managers-playbook/README.md

 1. [How to Hire Smarter than the Market](https://erikbern.com/2020/01/13/how-to-hire-smarter-than-the-market-a-toy-model.html): Berkson's paradox and engineering hiring.
 1. [LifeLabs Learning](https://lifelabslearning.com).
 Great workshop for new and experienced managers.
 I learned a lot from it on feedback, coaching and 1-1s.
 1. [How Software Engineers Can Help Interview Their Future Managers](https://blog.newrelic.com/technology/hiring-software-engineering-managers-interview): A list of questions for engineers to ask interviewing managers.
-1. [The Feedback Fallacy](https://hbr.org/2019/03/the-feedback-fallacy): focus on replaying positive performance so team members know how to repeat excellence.
 1. [Getting more from your one on ones](https://medium.com/@sbourke/getting-more-from-your-1-1s-8f71996e286e) by [sbourke](https://medium.com/@sbourke)